kmoyung/kmoyung.github.io/about.md

 I'm a Bay Area native and have lived in California all my life.
 I moved across the country to North Carolina, where I'm currently pursuing my PhD.
 I'm a sucker for boba/bubble tea and food.

-My interests include weightlifting, playing video games, traveling, and listening to music (my favorite genre right now is city pop).
+My hobbies include weightlifting, tennis, basketball, video games, traveling, and listening to music (my favorite genre right now is city pop).